Larsvanderlaan/Larsvanderlaan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-University of Washington, Seattle, Department of Statistics
+subtitle: <a href='#'>University of Washington, Seattle</a>.
+Department of Statistics

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
     <p>B313</p>
     <p>Padelford Hall, Northeast Stevens Way</p>